• Home

 The Hunt: Washable Winter Coats

-collage of 5 women wearing trendy washable winter coats in 2022
+collage of women wearing washable winter coats

 Is your winter coat washable?
 Have you otherwise changed your coat preferences after kids?
 We’ve talked about how to buy a great winter coat on Corporette, but we haven’t discussed how that changes once you’ve had kids.
 Reader L wrote in, wondering where to find washable winter coats: